boblail/boblail.github.io/books.markdown

 # Books I Have Known And Loved

-Below are the books I've read to find ways to improve my craft.
+These are the books I've read as I've looked for ways to improve my craft.
-I grouped them into 8 categories:
+They're grouped into 8 categories:
  1. [Product Design & Discovery](#product-design--discovery)
  1. [Process, Strategy, Management](#process-strategy-management)
  1. [Frameworks for Learning & Professional Development](#frameworks-for-learning--professional-development)